Some foot problems, such as corns, bunions and verrucas, can affect anyone, whether they have Parkinson’s or not.

 Some people with Parkinson’s experience ankle or foot stiffness.
 It can affect your ankle joint and how easy it is to bend your foot up and down.

-Swelling is a common problem for people with Parkinson’s, particularly for those who have movement difficulties.
-If you don’t exercise very much, fluid can build up in the feet, ankles and lower legs.
+Swelling is a common problem for people with Parkinson’s, particularly if you have difficulty moving.
+If you're not very physically active, fluid can build up in your feet, ankles and lower legs.
 This is known as oedema.

 While the swelling is usually mild, some people describe their legs as feeling heavy.
-They may also have difficulty putting on shoes because they feel tighter than usual.
+You may also have difficulty putting on shoes because they feel tighter than usual.